 By Jane Parent

-Before teenagers leave home, they should know how to handle losing things at school — especially important things — so that they don’t have to call you in tears.
+Before teenagers leave home, they should know what to do when they lose something—especially an important something—so that they don’t have to call you in tears.
 Here are some ideas to share with your teenager.

 STAY CALM.
-First, when confronted with losing things at school, take a deep breath to calm down and stop panicking.
-Think about where you left the item, visualizing where you last saw it.
+First, when your teen is confronted with a situation when they have lost something significant, suggest that they take a deep breath to calm down and stop panicking.
+And then suggest these steps: Think about where you left the item; try visualizing where you last saw it.
 What were you doing?
 Retrace your steps and think of where you’ve been since you had the object last.
 If you search every pocket and countertop and still cannot locate the item, then it may be time to act quickly to mitigate any further damage.

-If you have an ATM/debit card, your first phone call should be to the bank.
+If your teen has lost their wallet, take the following precautions.
+For an ATM/debit card, the first phone call should be to the bank.
 Most banks will charge a maximum of $50 for any unauthorized withdrawals in the first two business days after you report a missing or lost card.
-Similarly, if you have a credit card in your wallet, go to the issuer’s website and locate the telephone number for reporting lost or stolen debit cards, credit cards, or checkbooks.
+Similarly, for a credit card, go to the issuer’s website and locate the telephone number for reporting lost or stolen debit cards, credit cards, or checkbooks.
 First, the bank will ask you to verify the most recent charges on the card.
 Then they will issue you a new card with different digits, and investigate any false charges.

 Most states have a department of motor vehicles website with instructions for how to report a lost or stolen license if you are out of state or unable to get to a physical office location.
 It’s important to know that if you operate a car without having your license, you may face penalties and fines (up to and including the police impounding your motor vehicle and arresting you).
 Be sure to check your state’s regulations.